N.C. State Employee Viewpoint Survey

 Confidentiality

 Individual responses are confidential.
-Only TPL will have access to the original, identifiable survey data.
+Only TPL has access to the original, identifiable survey data.
 TPL will de-identify the data before sharing the results with the State of North Carolina.
 No one that works for the State of North Carolina will have access to or receive survey data that can be linked to an individual employee or their supervisor.
 If there are responses from fewer than 20 employees on any single question, results will only be available in a summary report as an added layer of protection for employee confidentiality.

 The survey may ask for an employee’s email as part of the verification process, but it will not be associated with their survey responses or used to contact respondents.